-For the brave, this week’s Tuesday Treat is the four-part horror anthology film, AXE, from P.P.
+For the brave, this week’s Creator Conversation is the four-part horror anthology film, AXE, from P.P.
 Urpansoph Films.
 Gary Berger and Josh Mowatt talk about the movie, what happens to them in their nightmares, working with Count Gregore and Allison Chainz, advice for filmmakers, and the story behind the killer bunny.

 Continue reading, if you dare.